 Who Qualifies for Unemployment Benefits in Washington?

 As mentioned above, unemployment insurance eligibility in Washington is determined using specific standards.
-If you wish to receive unemployment benefits, you must meet the following criteria.
+If you wish to receive unemployment benefits, you must meet have:

 - Worked in the state for the last 18 months (exception for military service).